Singapore stocks lost steam last month, leaving the market value nearly flat after a stellar performance in March.

 Agri-business giant Wilmar International, finishing at $3.71, was the only STI counter that chalked up gains of more than 10 per cent.
 This lifted its market cap by 10.4 per cent to $23.76 billion, making the counter the eighth largest by value on the exchange.

-Singapore Airlines was the second-biggest gainer last month as its shares advanced 7.1 per cent to $11.50, pushing its market cap up 0.7 per cent to $13.8 billion.
+Singapore Airlines was the second-biggest gainer in April as its shares advanced 7.1 per cent to $11.50, pushing its market cap up 0.7 per cent to $13.8 billion.

 Across the bourse, insurance and investment firm Prudential was again the largest by market cap at US$64.7 billion, although its value slid 3.5 per cent from March 31.

 Singtel took the second top spot at $61.5 billion, after its shares closed flat at $3.86.